Sensitive Period for Potty Training (Toilet Teaching, bbbbLearning)

 Dr. Bob encouraged his patients to use cloth diapers even though disposable diapers were very easy to buy and use.
 He explained that cloth diapers show when a baby is wet and because of that, baby would notice and mom would change the baby into a dry cloth diaper.
 The feeling of dry diapers would become more of a constant as your baby matured.
 A wet diaper would eventually become more uncomfortable.

 Dr. Bob even disliked anything plastic covering a baby’s diaper.
 So I would double the diapers at night.
 My Norwegian relatives sent me wool and cotton pants or soakers to put over the diapers.
 I used these instead of plastic pants.
 I like the woolies the best because they keep a baby warm in cold weather and cool in the summer.

-When my baby kept dry for several hours and showed an interest in the functions of the bathroom, I started toilet education.
+I started toilet education when my toddler kept dry for several hours and showed an interest in the functions of the bathroom.
 Children learn this by observation.
 Let boys watch their dads or male relatives in the bathroom.
 Also, encourage your toddler start slowly at first by sitting on the toilet for a few seconds or minutes at a time.
 Relax and take your time doing this.
 Timing can make this easier.
 Try letting your child use the toilet after taking a nap or after eating and drinking.